Albert Magilton

-Albert Lewis Magilton was an American colonel who served the Union during the American Civil War who commanded the 4th Pennsylvania Reserve Regiment and who participated the Battle of Antietam under the command of George Meade.
+Albert Lewis Magilton (July 8, 1826 –December 28, 1875) was an American colonel who served the Union during the American Civil War who commanded the 4th Pennsylvania Reserve Regiment and who participated the Battle of Antietam under the command of George Meade.

 Biography

 Early military career

 Albert was born on July 8, 1826, at New Castle, Delaware before shortly moving to Philadelphia as the son of his father who was a carpenter of Irish origin and his mother who was a native of Delaware.

-Magilton won a appointment at the United States Military Academy in 1842 after a personal request from Alexander Dallas Bache himself before graduating in July 1846, ranking 16th at the Class of 1846.
+After graduating from Central High School Magilton won a appointment at the United States Military Academy in 1842 after a personal request from Alexander Dallas Bache, (who had been a former President of Central High) himself before graduating in July 1846, ranking 16th at the Class of 1846.
 After graduation, he served in the Mexican–American War as a 2nd Lieutenant in the 4th US Artillery.
 Due to his participation at the battles of Contreras and Churubusco, he was promoted to Brevet First Lieutenant.
 He would gain another promotion to First Lieutenant for his service during the Third Seminole War.
 Magilton would then go on to be stationed at various places such as Leavenworth, Kansas from 1851 to 1852, then to the plains of New Mexico in 1853, then back to Leavenworth before being stationed at Fort Brady from 1853 to 1855.
 In 1856, he married Mary Lee whom he would have 2 children with.

 He was then made captain in 1857 but Magilton left the army in December that year.
 He would briefly be in the fuel industry back at Philadelphia with his father before returning to military service on the outbreak at the American Civil War.